joolstorrentecalo/gitlab-foss/doc/integration/advanced_search/elasticsearch.md

 Some migrations are built with a retry limit.
 If the migration cannot finish within the retry limit, it is halted and a notification is displayed in the advanced search integration settings.
 It is recommended to check the [`elasticsearch.log` file](../../administration/logs/index.md#elasticsearchlog) to debug why the migration was halted and make any changes before retrying the migration.

-When you believe you've fixed the cause of the failure:

-1. On the left sidebar, at the bottom, select **Admin**.
-1. Select **Settings > Search**.
-1. Expand **Advanced Search**.
-1. Inside the **Elasticsearch migration halted** alert box, select **Retry migration**.
-The migration is scheduled to be retried in the background.
+Once you believe you've fixed the cause of the failure, select "Retry migration", and the migration is scheduled to be retried in the background.

 If you cannot get the migration to succeed, you may consider the